Academic Programs -Explore Graduate programs in Acoustics

 *Posted January 2017

 Danika Lindsey came to UT after completing a bachelor’s degree in mathematics with a concentration in physics at Evangel University in Springfield, Missouri.
 Her master’s work at UT with Dr. Hamilton involved testing synthetic acoustic contrast agents in a laboratory setting.
 She completed her master’s degree in August, 2015.
 She currently works at Trident Research as a Research Associate on a project involving acoustic location of sound sources in open ocean environments.
-Her doctoral research involves quantifying the perception of “desirable” musical sound and using these quantizations to develop an algorithmic approach for live music production.

 *Posted August 2016